Cones of divisors on $\mathbb{P}^3$ blown up at eight very general points: Notation and preliminaries

+Recall that a small $\Q$-factorial modification (SQM) of a normal $\Q$-factorial projective variety $X$ is an isomorphism in codimension one $X\dashrightarrow X'$ such that $X'$ is also $\Q$-factorial.
+Using techniques from the MMP, Kawamata proved in \cite{Kaw97} that for a normal $\Q$-factorial terminal Calabi-Yau threefold $X$, the following movable cone decomposition result holds:

+where $\{ \varphi\colon X\dashrightarrow X' \}$ ranges through all small $\Q$-factorial modifications of $X$.
+This result actually fits into a more general setting in terms of \emph{generalised pairs}.

-Proposition \ref{prop:main} is an important case which fits into a more general setting related to generalised pairs.
-These objects are introduced in \cite{BH14,BZ16}: very roughly speaking, generalised pairs are couples $(X,B+M)$, where $(X,B)$ is a usual pair and $M$ is the pushforward of a nef divisor from a higher birational model of $X$.
-We refer to \cite{HL22,LT22} for a precise definition and a more detailed discussion.
-When $(X,B)$ is a projective $\Q$-factorial klt pair such that $-(K_X+B)$ is nef, one may take $M=-(K_X+B)$.
-Then $M$ is an NQC divisor on $X$ by \cite[Corollary 3.6]{HL21}, and $(X,B+M)$ is an NQC klt generalised pair.
-We will now give a more general result formulated in the language of generalised pairs.
+Generalised pairs are introduced in \cite{BH14,BZ16}: very roughly speaking, they are couples $(X,B+M)$ such that $(X,B)$ is a usual pair and $M$ is the pushforward of a nef divisor from a higher birational model of $X$.
+We recall the following definitions and we refer to \cite{HL22,LT22} for further discussion.